markwolfeman/ist653/syllabus.markdown

 # Submission Process

 Submit all assignments as directed, it may be in email or on Brightspace.
 Homework submissions to the instructor should include a subject heading like the following, "IST 653 / Homework 3 submission."
 Homework will be graded and returned to you via email.
+I will give you a grade for all homeworks, projects and tests via email.
+For exercises, I will give credit for your submission to the Discussion board merely by my posting comment or response.

 # Disability Support